Shiv Panditt: Television

 After having featured in several T.V. commercials for popular brands (Sprite, Airtel, Tide, Colgate, LG & Rotomac to name a few), Panditt landed the lead role in the sitcom FIR in 2006.
 Post his stint on the show, he was contracted as the host for the 1st edition of the Indian Premier League on Set MAX for the show 'Extraaa Innings T20' in 2008.

 Personal life

-He married costume designer Ameira Punvani in a private ceremony in New Delhi on 18 April 2018 and enjoying life with her.
+He married costume designer Ameira Punvani in a private ceremony in New Delhi on 18 April 2018.